SuperOkazaki/fusee-launcher/README.md

-# Fusée Gelée Launcher for macOS
+# Nintendo Switch RCM Payload Launcher for macOS

 This is a simple fork of the original [fusee-launcher](https://github.com/reswitched/fusee-launcher).